Coarse Personalization: Honest validation for CATE estimation

 \section{Honest validation for CATE estimation}

 We use the honest validation procedure introduced in \citet{Misra2021} to provide an out-of-sample performance evaluation for the parametric form for the continuous CATEs (Equation \ref{eq:CATE-Log-Form}) to the non-parametric CATE estimates for each treatment arm.
-The honest validation procedure leverages the fact that the treatment arms are discrete while the treatments are themselves continuous to provide a comparison of the parameterized estimate to the non-parameteric estimates in a holdout set.
+The honest validation procedure leverages the fact that the treatment arms are discrete while the treatment variables are themselves continuous to provide a comparison of the parameterized estimate to the nonparametric estimates in a holdout set.
 We detail the procedure and describe the evaluation in the remainder of this section.

 The honest validation procedure is implemented in four steps.
-First, we use the Causal Forest estimates for each of the eight treatment arms ($2,3,4,5$ dollars off and $5,10,15,20$ percentage off).
+First, we use the Causal Forest to nonparametrically estimate the CATEs for each of the eight treatment arms ($2,3,4,5$ dollars off and $5,10,15,20$ percentage off).

-Second, for each individual, we hold out her actual treatment assignment and use the predicted CATEs to estimate her parameterized CATE function (Equation \ref{eq:CATE-Log-Form})\footnote{The average $R^{2}$ of the restricted parameterized CATEs is $0.948$ for the dollar off and $0.840$ for the percentage off promotions which suggests the parameterization fits the restricted set of data well in sample.}.
-The estimation is only done in the dimension of treatment that she was assigned.
-For example, if she was was assigned to a two dollar off promotion in the field experiment, we would use her predicted CATEs for the other dollar off treatment arms ($0,3,4,5$ dollars off) to estimate the her parameterized CATE function.
+Second, for each individual, we hold out the individual's actual treatment assignment and use the predicted CATEs to estimate the individual's parameterized CATE function (Equation \ref{eq:CATE-Log-Form}).\footnote{The average $R^{2}$ of the restricted parameterized CATEs is $0.948$ for the dollar off and $0.840$ for the percentage off promotions which suggests the parameterization fits the restricted set of data well in sample.} The estimation is only done in the dimension of treatment that the individual was assigned.
+For example, if the individual was assigned to a two dollar off promotion in the field experiment, we would use the customer's predicted CATEs for the other dollar off treatment arms ($0,3,4,5$ dollars off) to estimate the individual's parameterized CATE function.
 The two dollar off promotion is held out in this step and consists of the hold-out set for the parameterized estimate.

 Third, we use the parameterized CATE function to predict the CATE estimate for the held out treatment.
-In our running example, we would predict her CATE using the parameterized CATE function for two dollars off.
-The two dollar off promotion was her assigned treatment from the field experiment so we have the non-parameteric Causal Forest estimate for her at that treatment.
+In our running example, we would predict the individual's CATE using the parameterized CATE function for two dollars off.
+The two dollar off promotion was the individual's assigned treatment from the field experiment so we have the nonparametric Causal Forest estimate for the individual at that treatment.